|Online since 2002|

 Report - 31 - 32 - Page 33 - 34 - 35 - 36 - Last Page 74

 If you find this page useful share it with others.
 If you have used Acyclovir, use the form below to add your review of Acyclovir, feedback or suggestions that may help others.
 Please note that all addresses are held confidential.

 Thanks for stopping by.

-This website is protected by copyright © 2008-2012 Askdocweb, Inc. All Rights Reserved.
+This consumer advocate website is protected by copyright © 2008-2012 Askdocweb, Inc. All Rights Reserved.
 This is a layman's report on Acyclovir and is not intended to replace discussions with a health care provider.
 Do not use the information on this forum as a substitute for your doctor's advice.
 Always consult your doctor before taking any drug and follow your doctor's directions.
 Source material: Food and Drug Administration, Medline, Physician's Desk Reference, and the largest community of people in the world, those who are concerned about side effects and healthcare.